Working with Catalogs

 Examples of using catalogs in Cloudempiere

 You can calculate prices and business discounts.
-For example, you can create a manufacturer-specific category (Hewlett Packard) and set a 3 % flat rate on the B2C e-shop and set a 5% discount on B2B e-shop.
+For example, you can create a manufacturer-specific category (Hewlett Packard) and set a 3 % flat rate on the B2C e-shop, and set a 5% discount on the B2B e-shop.

 You have a single product database available.
 You can examine all current stocks and sales statistics in the selected category in the B2C or B2B catalog.
 You can also integrate one product into multiple categories to evaluate its performance from a variety of perspectives.

 You have several e-shops that have their own identity, marketing, design, and categorization.
 The product database is shared and managed by one company, while the products are located in one store.
 Once the catalog has been created, the catalog is assigned to the specific e-shop and data replication rules can be set.
 In this way, you can assign one product to multiple catalogs and e-shops.